 Real-word spelling errors are words in a text that, although correctly spelled words in the dictionary, are not the words that the writer intended.
 Such errors may be caused by typing mistakes or by the writer's ignorance of the correct spelling of the intended word.
-Ironically, such errors are also caused by spelling checkers in the correction of non-word spelling errors: the "autocorrect" feature in popular word-processing software will sometimes silently change a non-word to the wrong real word (Hirst and Budanitsky, 2005), and sometimes when correcting a flagged error, the user will inadvertently make the wrong selection from the list of alternatives that the software offers.
-The problem that we address in this paper is the automatic detection and correction of realword errors.
+Ironically, such errors are also caused by spelling checkers in the correction of non-word spelling errors: the "auto-correct" feature in popular word-processing software will sometimes silently change a non-word to the wrong real word (Hirst and Budanitsky 2005), and sometimes when correcting a flagged error, the user will inadvertently make the wrong selection from the alternatives offered.
+The problem that we address in this paper is the automatic detection and correction of real-word errors.

-Methods developed in previous research on this topic fall into two basic categories: those based on human-made lexical or other resources and those based on machine-learning or statistical methods.
-An example of a resource-based method is that of Hirst and Budanitsky (2005), who use semantic distance measures in WordNet to detect words that are potentially anomalous in context - that is, semantically distant from nearby words; if a variation in spelling1 results in a word that was semantically closer to the context, it is hypothesized that the original word is an error (a "malapropism") and the closer word is its correction.
-An example of a machine-learning method is that of Golding and Roth (1999), who combined the Winnow algorithm with weighted-majority voting, using nearby and adjacent words as features.
-(An extensive review of the prior research is given by Hirst and Budanitsky (2005), so we do not revisit it here.
-The problem of spelling correction more generally is reviewed by Kukich (1992).)
+Methods developed in previous research on this topic fall into two basic categories: those based on human-made lexical or other resources and those based on machinelearning or statistical methods.
+An example of a resource-based method is that of Hirst and Budanitsky (2005), who use semantic distance measures in WordNet to detect words that are potentially anomalous in context - that is, semantically distant from nearby words; if a variation in spelling 1 results in a word that was semantically closer to the context, it is hypothesized that the original word is an error (a "malapropism")